Scope and Working Groups

 4- Working group "Zero-Defect Remanufacturing and Quality Management (ZDR-QM)"

-Chairs: Dr. Foivos Psarommatis (UiO, Norway), Dr. Sotirios Panagou (NTNU, Norway)
+Chairs: Dr. Foivos Psarommatis, Dr. Sotirios Panagou

 5- Working group "Challenges and opportunities in applying Additive Manufacturing in Supply Chains"

-Chairs: Associate Prof. Mirco Peron, Dr. Nils Knofius, Associate Prof. Francesco Lolli, Prof. Fabio Sgarbossa , Prof. Tsan-Ming Choi
+Chairs: Associate Prof. Mirco Peron, Dr. Nils Knofius, Associate Prof. Francesco Lolli, Prof. Fabio Sgarbossa, Prof. Tsan-Ming Choi

-- AM for biomedical supply chains
+- AM in biomedical and patient-specific supply chains

-- AM for humanitarian supply chains
+- AM in humanitarian and emergency supply chains

 6- Working group 'Intelligent methods and systems supporting supply chain decision making'